Before you go

 Altyn-Emel stretches across 460,000 hectares of Zhetysu desert between the Ili River and the Tian Shan foothills — a landscape of stacked geological time.
 The Singing Dune (Поющий Бархан) is the showpiece: a 3-km-long, 150-m-tall barchan of pure quartz sand that emits a resonant, organ-like drone when dry grains shift down its face.
 The Aktau White Mountains, just 50 km away, look like a different planet — layered Paleogene sediments in white, red, blue and green rising from the valley floor, preserving rhinoceros and crocodile fossils from 25–30 million years ago.

 The park also holds the Katutau volcanic highlands (solidified basalt flows above 900 m) and the Besshatyr necropolis, 31 Saka royal burial mounds dating from the 6th–4th centuries BC.
 A UNESCO World Heritage nomination was submitted in 2023.
-Entry is through the village of Basshi, where the park headquarters issues permits and assigns guides — mandatory for all park routes.
+Entry is through the village of Basshi, where the park headquarters issues permits and can assign a park guide.
+A guide is recommended for the rougher interior tracks, though the main routes to the Singing Dune and Aktau are commonly driven self-guided — confirm current requirements when you register.

 Because key sites are spread 50–80 km apart on unpaved tracks, two days is the practical minimum to see the Singing Dune and Aktau together.
 A single long day from Almaty reaches the Singing Dune only.
 There is no public transport to Basshi, and cell signal drops to nothing inside the park, so offline maps (2GIS or Maps.me) and downloaded GPS tracks are essential.